 The Utility recorded contractual services - accounting expense of \$400.
 Supporting documentation confirming the accounting expense was used for preparing and filing the corporate tax preparation was provided.
-Staff made no adjustments to accounting expense.
-Therefore, staff recommends contractual services - accounting expense for the test year of \$400.
+We made no adjustments to accounting expense.
+Therefore, we hereby approve a contractual services - accounting expense of \$400 for the test year.